Jonathan Baker (bishop): Episcopal ministry

 Following his appointment as the suffragan Bishop of Ebbsfleet, the provincial episcopal visitor for the western half of the Province of Canterbury, Baker was consecrated as a bishop at Southwark Cathedral on 16 June 2011.
 His appointment as an assistant bishop in the Diocese of Bath and Wells (an honorary role which facilitates his oversight of parishes in that diocese) was announced in September 2011.
 He was legally translated to the See of Fulham on Ash Wednesday (13 February) 2013.
 He has been Guild Vicar of St Andrew Holborn in the City of London since 2015.

-On 18 April 2023, Baker and a group of around fifty Church of England priests celebrated a Eucharist at the High Altar of the Archbasilica of St John Lateran as part of a conference for Anglo-Catholic clergy.
-Complaints were raised by traditional Roman Catholics as to whether the celebration was a "contravention of canonical norms".
+On 18 April 2023, Baker and a group of around fifty Church of England priests celebrated a Eucharist at an altar near the Cathedra of the Archbasilica of St John Lateran as part of a conference for Anglo-Catholic clergy.
+Complaints were raised by many Catholics as to whether the celebration was a "contravention of canonical norms".
 Auxiliary Bishop Emeritus Guerino Di Tora of the Diocese of Rome (Chapter Vicar of the Lateran Basilica) expressed "deep regret for what happened".
 Father Martin Browne OSB an official at the Dicastery for Promoting Christian Unity noted the apology, but said, “I also think that everyone acted in good faith and without any intent to cause offense or embarrassment to anyone else.
 That the celebration has caused comment is perhaps, above all else, a reminder of the need to pray continually for the Lord's gift of unity, so that all may one day celebrate at the same altar the saving mysteries of the one Lord.”

 Baker is a member of the Council of Bishops of The Society under the patronage of Saint Wilfrid and Saint Hilda.
 He became chairman of the Council of Bishops on Saint Andrew's Day (30 November) 2023.